d-khan/java/Welcome_letter.md

 > **Note:** If you do not see the course on Canvas, you are either not enrolled or enrolled recently, but the course will appear later on Canvas.

-## 3. Where do I go when I am on the course site?
+## 3. Where do I go when I am on the course site on Canvas?
 Select the **horizontal lines next to the course name -> Home -> Welcome to the CISC 191 course!** The video explains the course in detail.
 Please take a look at the image below.

 <img src="https://github.com/d-khan/java/blob/main/Course%20homepage.png" alt="drawing" width="600"/>